zephinzer/featuris/docs/integrations.md

 3. Scroll to the bottom of the page and you should see an **API Token** section, this contains your API Key

 ### Using the key
-When starting Janus, register a new environment variable named `PIVOTAL_TRACKER_API_KEY` containing the API Key.
+When starting Featuris, register a new environment variable named `PIVOTAL_TRACKER_API_KEY` containing the API Key.

 You will now be able to specify feature toggles of `acceptance` types: